 • Coordination with State and local health officials – The Academy of Tucson Schools will continue collaboration with the Pima County Health Department, Arizona Department of Health Services, and other State and local health officials.

 Continuity of Services:

 The Academy of Tucson Schools will continue to ensure the continuity of services including, but not limited to, services to address students’ academic needs and students’ and staff social, emotional, mental health and other needs.
 We are committed to continued professional development and contracted services with organizations or individuals who specialize in social and emotional health.
 We will continue assistance with referrals to mental health resources in the community.
-Free lunch will continue to be provided to in-person students for the 2021-2022 school year.
-Revised: August 3, 2021
+The National School Lunch Program will continue in the 2022-2023 school year.
+Revised: April 2022.